Jiu Jitsu Trends Over the Past Decade

 Rise of the Superfight Show

 With the new guard blazing a trail through the competition scene in the teens it was necessary to find a way to show off these new stars.
 During the 2000’s the European, Brazilian, Pan-American, and World Championships were the biggest, and most consistent showcases of elite jiu jitsu talent.
 These events happened once a year.
 If you were not there in person, then you had to depend on VHS and DVD in order to see the stars in action.
 In the teens, shows like Metamoris(October 2012), Polaris (January 2015), Fight to Win (November 2015), and others have allowed jiu jitsu fans to watch their favorite competitors more regularly and against tougher competition.
 The rise of FloGrappling(2015) has allowed jiu jitsu fans access to these shows from the comfort of their homes.
 No longer does the jiu jitsu fan have to depend upon grainy videos off of YouTube or accounts of matches through the pages of magazines to experience the best matches in the world.
+Have a chat with the videographer near Austin, to learn how to shoot best videos with whatever resources that is available in hand with you.

 Truly Modern Jiu Jitsu